Edmund1645/edmund1645/README.md

 #### What I'm learning :book:

 Everyday I think about how it would feel like to have a diverse skillset across various stacks in tech, and so I figured i might as well just start now, Here's a list of technologies/tools/concepts I am currently working with.
-- React ✅
-- React Native ✅
-- TypeScript ✅
-- Node.js ✅
-- Blockchain Development/web3 ⏳
+- Java / Spring Boot ⏳
 - Algo & DS ⏳
 - System architechture ⏳

 #### You can ask me about :fax:

-- JavaScript
+- JavaScript, Typescript
 - Vue.js, React.js
+- Node.js and Backend frameworks
-- CSS
+- Databases & ORMs
 - Browsers
 - Technology trends